RedMatrix1/LemnCord_Plus/README.md

 1. Clone repo
 2. Go to LemnCord directory
 3. Install 'requests' using pip
+4. Put your token in toke.py (located in commands folder)
-4. Start main.py
+5. Start main.py
-5. Enjoy!
+6. Enjoy!
 # Why it exists?
 Let me put it this way...
 Just a demo of the discord api :)
 # Source code is open?